osg-htc/osdf-docs/docs/collaborators.md

 * A "member" of the group can interact with the namespace as described above.
 * An "owner" of the group can manage the membership of the group and their permissions within COmanage.

-## Finding collaborators in COmanage
+## Find collaborators in COmanage

 Since your collaborator must be registered with COmanage before you can add them to your group, it's a good idea to check and see if they are registered or not!

 We suggest searching for your collaborator's email address using the global search.
-Click on the magnifying glass in the top righthand side to open the search bar:
+Click on the magnifying glass (:material-magnify:) in the top righthand side to open the search bar:

 ![COmanage: global search text box](assets/comanage-global-search.png)